-Wing Axle Turnbuckle Set-up Refer to Figure 1-15:
+Wing Axle Turnbuckle Set-up

 NOTE: The cutter is shipped with turnbuckles attached and drawn all the way in as shown in Figure 1-15.

 - 1. Park tractor and cutter on a level surface. - 2.
 Shut tractor down properly before dismounting.
 Refer to "Tractor Shutdown Procedure" on page 15. - 3.
 Loosen jam nut (#2) on turnbuckle (#1) and adjust until center of ball swivels are approximately 10 1/2" apart.
 Do not tighten jam nut.
 Final adjustment will be made later when leveling wing decks. - 4.
 Repeat step 3 for the left wing axle.